Auxiliary verbs: shall and will

 He will go to the store later today.

-They will probably finish the project by Friday.
+They will probably have finished the project by Friday.

-Shall is also used in questions to make a suggestion or offer.
+Shall is also used in questions to make a suggestion or offers.

 For example: Shall we go for a walk?